isabella232/docs-13/docs/skeletons/CRA.md

     }
   })
 ```
 Here the function takes `data` from our props, and creates a new set of props containing both `data` and the `loadMorePosts` function (that our `<button />` is using).
-The function returns the result of calling the [fetchMore](https://www.apollographql.com/docs/react/recipes/pagination.html#fetch-more) method on the data object. `fetchMore` allows us to do a new GraphQL query and merge the result into the original result.
+The function returns the result of calling the [fetchMore](https://www.apollographql.com/docs/react/recipes/pagination.html#fetch-more) method on our data prop object. `fetchMore` allows us to do a new GraphQL query and merge the result into the original result.

 In this case we want our button click to change the number of posts we `skip` in the new query by the amount of posts we already have on the page.
 We then want to return the `previousResult` of the query if there are no more posts to fetch OR a *brand new object** containing all our current posts + the newly fetched ones (we use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to connect them together).